wavemotion-dave/ColecoDS/README.md

 Versions :
 -----------------------
+V8.2: 01-Aug-2023 by wavemotion-dave
+* Major rework of the keyboard handler for improved visuals and emulation of the ADAM, MSX, MTX and more.
+* New global configuration handling.
+* Other tweaks and improvements as time permitted.

 V8.1: 22-Jul-2023 by wavemotion-dave
 * Major rework of the CreatiVision driver for much improved compatibility and loading of BASIC listings.
 * New CreatiVision keypad/keyboard overlay with stylings from 1981!